Rules for Minnesota State Fiddle Contest

 If the divisions are not full, registrations may be accepted thereafter.

-Age Divisions (Junior, Young adult, Adult) and an Open Division that is open to all.
+Age Divisions (Junior, Young adult, Adult) and an Open Division that are open to all.

 A contestant may not enter both.
-Sunday will also offer Twin, Trick, Heritage, Gambler's and Fee-Fi-Faux divisions.
-To run, a division needs at least three registered contestants.
+Sunday will also offer Heritage, Fee-Fi-Faux, and the Gilmore's Lee's Best-Waltz divisions.
+To run, a division needs at least two contestants.

 1. Contestants may begin drawing at 10:30 a.m. for order of appearance and must draw before 11:15 a.m.

-2. No tune shall be played by a contestant more than once during all performances in the entire two-day contest.
+2. A tune shall be played by a contestant onlyonce during all performances in the entire two-day contest.
 A medley of tunes is not considered a fiddle tune and will receive zero points.

 6. Tunes should be memorized (no sheet music on stage) and played at a danceable tempo.
 Accompanists may use chord charts.